-During Welcome Week of the fall semester, all students receive the MA and PhD Handbook which contains current policies about program requirements and progress.
-Students enroll in the Proseminar in Theatre Research (unless already taken for the MA) and are advised by the Program Director to take as many Theatre Research classes as is feasible during the first year.
+During Welcome Week of the Fall semester, all students receive the MA and PhD Handbook which contains current policies about program requirements and progress.
+Students enroll in the Proseminar in Theatre Research (unless already taken for the MA degree in ITS) and are advised by the Program Director to take as many Theatre Research classes as is feasible during the first year.
 Incoming students are encouraged to look at the online timetable and have a proposed schedule of classes in mind before meeting with the Director.
-Students holding Teaching Assistantships may wish to register for only three courses, while non-TAs (including Fellowship students) may take four courses per semester.
+Students holding Teaching Assistantships may wish to register for only three courses (including the 1-credit Pro-seminar in the Fall semester of their first year), while non-TAs (including Fellowship students) may take four courses per semester.

-All new PhD students should meet with their advisor early during the fall semester to discuss transfer credits.
+All new PhD students should meet with the Program Director (or their advisor, if they have already selected one) early during the Fall semester to discuss transfer credits.
 For MA students continuing into the PhD, 24 credits may be transferred; for new PhD students, up to 18 credits are allowed.

-All first year PhD students are assessed formally at the end of the spring semester, and receive a written progress report.
+All first year PhD students are assessed formally at the end of the spring semester and receive a written progress report.